data-apis/scipy-2023-presentation/paper.rst

 behaviors for array objects and their interaction, array interchange, and array-aware functions for array creation and manipulation, statistical reduction, and linear algebra.
-In addition, we released tooling to facilitate adoption of the array API standard within the ecosystem: 1) a test suite for measuring specification compliance and 2) a compatibility layer to allow array-consuming libraries to adopt the standard without having to wait on upstream release cycles.
+In addition, we released tooling to facilitate adoption of the array API standard: 1) a test suite for measuring specification compliance and 2) a compatibility layer to allow array-consuming libraries to adopt the standard without having to wait on upstream release cycles.

 We further explored performance implications of adopting the array API standard in two commonly-used array-consuming libraries: scikit-learn and SciPy.
 For the